whitneyburton/portfolios/README.markdown

 ### Module 1 (Back-end)

+Your promotion to the next module is based upon a summative assessment coined "The Pentathlon."
+You must receive 3s in all categories or show strong upward sloping trend in performance in order to be promoted to Module 2.
+The Pentathlon includes:

+  1. Paired Assessment
+  2. Independent Timed Diagnostic
+  3. Written Diagnostic
+  4. Final Paired Project
+  5. Completed Portfolio

+**Instructions for Submitting a Completed Portfolio:**
   1. Fork and clone this repo.
-2. Follow instructions in [portfolio expectations](http://backend.turing.io/module1/portfolios/portfolio_expectations) to create your folder and file for your M1 portfolio.
+  2. Follow instructions in [Module 1 Portfolio Guidelines](http://backend.turing.io/module1/portfolios) to create your folder and M1 portfolio file.
-3. Copy the template code from the [M1 template markdown](http://backend.turing.io/module1/portfolios/portfolio_template) to your new file.
-4. Update placeholder text in template.
+  4. Update placeholder text in your file.
-5. Commit your changes, push to your remote repo, then create a PR to the `turing/portfolios` repo.
+  5. Commit your changes, push to your remote repo, and create a PR to this repo by 2:30p the day prior to your portfolio review.

 ### Module 1 (Front-end)